hotbbs/ADBlock/README.md

 # ADBlock
-AD block for self use
+AD block rule for self use in maxthon(4,5)